 The MSH segment in the response is constructed anew following the rules used to create the initial message described above.
 In particular, MSH-7 Date/Time of Message and MSH-10 Message Control ID refer to the response message; they are not echoes of the fields in the initial message.
 MSH-5 Receiving Application, MSH-6 Receiving Facility, and MSH-11 Processing ID contain codes that are copied from MSH-3 Sending Application, MSH-4 Sending Facility and MSH-11 Processing ID in the initiating message.

 In all the responses described above, the following values are put in the MSA segment.
-Note that the field definitions for the MSA segment fields are in Section 2.13.8, "".
+Note that the field definitions for the MSA segment fields are in Section 2.13.8, "MSA - Message Acknowledgment segment".